adobe/cla-bot/README.md

   parameter, interacts with [Adobe Sign formData APIs][formdataapi], it parses the formData of all the agreements to lookup the GitHub usernames in the agreements and returns a consolidated list of GitHub usernames.
+- [`./signwebhook`][signwebhook] contains an action that receives event payloads from Adobe Sign when users sign our CLA agreement.
+This enables a push-based flow and foregoes the user having to take additional steps after they sign our CLA.
+This action will look up the details of the signed agreement, extract the user's GitHub username, and then search through our orgs for any open pull requests from the user, and finally invoke the [`./setgithubcheck`][setgithubcheck] action to set a nice green checkmark on their PRs.

 ## Requirements